apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_volume-expand.md

 ```
       --component-names strings                Component names to this operations
   -h, --help                                  help for volume-expand
-      --ops-request string                    OpsRequest name. if not specified, it will be randomly generated
+      --name string                           OpsRequest name. if not specified, it will be randomly generated
       --storage string                        Volume storage size (required)
       --ttlSecondsAfterSucceed int            Time to live after the OpsRequest succeed
       --volume-claim-template-names strings   VolumeClaimTemplate names in components (required)